 You may first bring up your concerns with your child's pediatrician or family doctor.
-The doctor may refer your child to a specialist, such as an eye doctor (ophthalmologist) or a doctor who specializes in brain and nervous system disorders (neurologist) to ensure that another problem isn't at the root of your child's reading difficulties.
+To ensure that another problem isn't at the root of your child's reading difficulties, the doctor may refer your child to:

 What you can do

-- Make a list of any medications, as well as any vitamins or supplements that your child is taking.
+- Make a list of any medications, vitamins or other supplements your child is taking, including the dosages.

 - Why is my child having difficulty reading and understanding?